-A reconciliation of the differences between each non-GAAP financial measure and the comparable GAAP financial measure, are provided in "Appendix A -Reconciliation of Non-GAAP Measures".
+A reconciliation of the differences between each non-GAAP financial measure and the comparable GAAP financial measure, are provided in "Appendix B - Reconciliation of Non-GAAP Measures".

-2023 Compensation Highlights
+2024 Compensation Highlights

-Our fiscal year 2023 compensation plans and payouts for our NEOs reflects our overarching philosophy of pay-for-performance.
+Our fiscal year 2024 compensation plans and payouts for our NEOs reflects our overarching philosophy of pay-for-performance.
 Highlights of our compensation program include:

-- Competitive salary increases: Salary increases were targeted to align with the 50th percentile of our public company peers. - Rigorous annual incentive goals: Our NEOs were eligible to earn cash annual incentives based on our level of achievement of Net ARR and NGOI, and goals during the year.
-Based on our actual performance, each NEO earned a bonus equal to 91.288% of their respective target. - Emphasis on long-term equity awards: Long-term incentives in the form of equity awards are a key component of our NEOs' compensation.
-During fiscal year 2023, the CLDC approved grants in a mix of time-based RSUs and performance-based RSUs ("PSUs").
-These grants were intended to support retention and motivate executives to achieve ambitious long-term growth targets tied to our strategic plan for building long-term stockholder value.

-• Benefits and stock purchase plan: We offer competitive health and welfare benefits (and other employee benefit plans) and participation in an employee stock purchase plan.
+- Competitive salary increases: Salary increases were targeted to align with the 50th percentile of our public company peers. - Rigorous annual incentive goals: Our NEOs were eligible to earn cash annual incentives based on our level of achievement of Net ARR - and NGOL Based on our actual performance, each NEO earned a bonus equal to 117% of their respective target.
+Emphasis on long-term equity awards: Long-term incentives in the form of equity awards are a key component of our NEOs' compensation.
+During fiscal year 2024, the CLDC approved grants of time-based RSUs.
+These grants were intended to support retention and motivate executives to achieve ambitious long-term growth targets tied to our strategic plan for building long-term stockholder value. - Benefits and stock purchase plan: We offer competitive health and welfare benefits (and other employee benefit plans) and participation in an employee stock purchase plan.